pickettd/HunyuanVideo_MLX/README.md

    - Try using MMGP with more steps on the lighter model
    - Reduce video resolution or batch size
    - Close other applications

+3. If you encounter missing model errors:
+   - Verify all model files are in their correct locations
+   - Check file permissions
+   - Run `python check_system.py` to verify model paths

 ## Directory Structure